 One of the best-rated cycling provinces in the Netherlands

 Besides these great cycle routes, Zeeland has lots more to offer.
 Discover all Zeeland’s cycle routes here.
 Did you know that Zeeland was one of the best-rated cycling provinces in the Netherlands?
-The quality of its cycle network was a decisive factor in this rating.
+The quality of the cycling network, its maintenance, the route information, the many bike cafés along the routes and the possibility of cycling ‘outside’ the dykes were decisive in this rating.

 Every two years, the national cycling platform awards this special prize to provinces in the Netherlands.